kkinnear/zprint/doc/using/files.md

    -lfc, -lfsc, -fsc, -flc, -sflc, etc.
    --list-formatted-check, --list-formatted-summary-check, etc.

- The -w and -c switches are the only switches where you may also have an options map!
+ The -w ,-c, and -e switches are the only switches where you may also have an options map!
 ```